github/opensource.guide/_articles/how-to-contribute-to-open-source.md

 In this guide, you’ll learn why people contribute, how they contribute, and strategies for finding and making your first contribution.

 ## Why contribute to open source?
+> Working on [freenode] helped me earn many of the skills I later used for my studies in university and my actual job.
+I think working on open source projects helps me as much as it helps the project! -@errietta, ["Why I love contributing to open source software"](https://www.errietta.me/blog/open-source/)

 There are many reasons why people contribute to open source, including:

 * **Improve existing skills:** Whether it’s coding, graphic design, writing, or organizing, if you’re looking for practice, there’s a task for you on an open source project.